 Emporia State Single Parent Scholarship – Emporia State University

 School: Emporia State University

-Emporia State University’s scholarship for single moms is a $2,500 per year renewable financial aid award.
-Available to both undergraduate and graduate students, the scholarship is awarded to single mothers who meet the following eligibility requirements:
+Like many scholarships, Emporia State University’s scholarship for single moms is a $2,500 per year renewable financial aid award.
+It is available to both undergraduate and graduate students.
+The scholarship money is awarded to single mothers who meet the following requirements:

 - Single, widowed, or divorced

-In addition, undergraduate students must be enrolled in a minimum of 12 credit hours of coursework, and graduate students must take at least 7 credit hours per semester.
+Undergraduate students must be enrolled in at least 12 credit hours of coursework.
+Graduate students must take at least 7 credit hours per semester.

-The Custody X Change Single Parent Scholarship is an essay-based scholarship that invites single parents to describe how education will improve their family in 400-500 words.
+The Custody X Change Scholarship is an essay-based scholarship.
+It invites single mothers to describe how a college education will improve their family in 400-500 words.
 Three scholarships are awarded each year– $1,000 each for the Spring and Fall semesters and $500 for the Summer session.
 To be eligible for this single mom scholarship, applicants must meet the following criteria: